openvinotoolkit/openvino/docs/install_guides/installing-openvino-yum.md

 ### Step 3 (Optional): Install OpenCV from YUM

-OpenCV is necessary to run demos from Open Model Zoo (OMZ).
-Some OpenVINO samples and demos also use OpenCV as a dependency.
+OpenCV is necessary to run C++ demos from Open Model Zoo.
+Some C++ samples and demos also use OpenCV as a dependency.
 OpenVINO provides a package to install OpenCV from YUM:

-#### To install the latest version of OpenCV
+#### To Install the Latest Version of OpenCV

 Run the following command:
 ```sh
 sudo yum install openvino-opencv
 ```

-#### To install a specific version of OpenCV
+#### To Install a Specific Version of OpenCV

 Run the following command:
 ```sh
 sudo yum install openvino-opencv-<VERSION>.<UPDATE>.<PATCH>
 ```

-### Step 4 (Optional): Install software dependencies
+### Step 4 (Optional): Install Software Dependencies

 After you have installed OpenVINO Runtime, if you decided to [install OpenVINO Model Development Tools](installing-model-dev-tools.md), make sure that you install external software dependencies first.

 Refer to <a href="#install-external-dependencies">Install External Software Dependencies</a> for detailed steps.

+## Configurations for Non-CPU Devices

+If you are using Intel® Processor Graphics, Intel® Vision Accelerator Design with Intel® Movidius™ VPUs or Intel® Neural Compute Stick 2, please follow the configuration steps in [Configurations for GPU](configurations-for-intel-gpu.md), [Configurations for VPU](installing-openvino-config-ivad-vpu.md) or [Configurations for NCS2](configurations-for-ncs2.md) accordingly.

-## Additional resources
+## Additional Resources

 - Intel® Distribution of OpenVINO™ toolkit home page: <https://software.intel.com/en-us/openvino-toolkit>.
 - OpenVINO™ toolkit online documentation: <https://docs.openvino.ai/>.